-- 1. Turn OFF the main power switch of the water heater. - 2.
-Adjust the thermostat to the minimum setting. - 3.
-Remove the top of the combustion surround by unlatching it. - 4.
-While observing the ignition module, turn on the main power switch. - 5.
+- 1. Adjust the thermostat to the minimum setting. - 2.
+Turn OFF the main power switch of the water heater. - 3.
+Remove the surround by unlatching it then lift it up and forward to remove. - 4.
+Turn ON the main power switch. - 5.
 Adjust thermostat to the maximum setting. - 6.
-Watch the LED's light as the controller goes through the sequence of operations as previously described. - 7.
+Watch the front display as the controller goes through the sequence of operations as previously described. - 7.
 Upon ignition, observe the main burner flame. - 8.
 Readjust thermostat to previous setting. - 9.
-Replace combustion surround top and latch it securely in place.
+Replace surround on top and latch it securely in place.